heartstchr/heartstchr.github.io/docs/projects/index.md

                 name:'Activities and details based on location'
             },
             {
-                name:'Book and share attractions for other people' },
+                name:'Book and share attractions with other people' },
             {
                 name:'Discount system based on promo code'
             },
             {
-                name:'Paymnet system using Boost wallet and other payment methods' },
+                name:'Payment system using Boost wallet and other payment methods' },
             {
-                name:'Custome CMS Backend system to add, update, delete tours and attractions' },
+                name:'Custom CMS backend system to add, update, and delete tours and attractions' },
         ],
         org: "Catch That Bus",